 Phase 3 – Present recommendations

-A final open house is expected to be held in fall 2020 to share the final study recommendations.
+The final recommended functional plan will be presented at a future open house or engagement event.
 We are considering engagement options to ensure all residents are able to participate.

 Phase 1 - Background Review